HongnanXu-Mel/COMP-90018-Mobile-Computing-Systems-Programming/README.md

 - Post system (in development)
 - Review functionality (in development)
 - Search functionality (in development)
-- Crowd density system (planned)
+- Crowd density system (in development)
-- Real-time analytics engine (planned)